What’s Your Look?

 The lesson here is that you shouldn’t put your body through unreasonable and unhealthy processes to be a model, it’s simply not worth it.
 Cyndy decided to quit the modeling business and instead married a famous tennis coach.
 Today she lives in a New Zealand coastline mansion… and she claims she doesn’t miss the model life.

 Then we have the other extreme in the weight spectrum, “over weight” like Jessica Simpson, Kim Kardashian, Kirstie Alley and Queen Latifiah.
-These women are beautiful, but it seems they have become part of the 30% of our population that is obese and or severely overweight.
+These women are beautiful, but it seems they have become part of the 30% of our

 Many magazines, like GLAMOUR, have tried to promote size 12 plus women as being acceptable and the new real women.
 The term “full-figured or plus-sized” is an attempt towards politically correctness.